raspberrypilearning/flappy-astronaut/worksheet.md

 		sleep(2)
 	```

-1. The problem is that now you have this while loop blocking the program, and there is still a lot to do, such as getting some user input and moving the *flappy astronaut* up and down.
+1. The problem is that now you have this while loop blocking the program, and there is still a lot to do, such as getting some user input and moving the flappy astronaut itself up and down.
 The solution is to place the `while` loop into a function, and have it called as another thread.
 Add it to a function first:

 	```python
 	def draw_columns():